 Finance goes real time.
 Periodic reporting will no longer drive operations and decisions-if it ever did.
 When both actuals and forecasts can be produced instantly on demand, traditional cycles become less relevant.
 The old distinction between operational and analytical data begins to disappear.
-Finance organisations will still need to meet external demands for cyclical information, but outside investors may also want more frequent performance information.
-Leading organisations will be operating with a new mantra: There is no close.
+Finance organizations will still need to meet external demands for cyclical information, but outside investors may also want more frequent performance information.
+Leading organizations will be operating with a new mantra: There is no close.
 You're not forecasting once a month or quarterly.
 It's all happening in real time.

-Stakeholder expectations for information and insights will increase dramatically.
+Work Stakeholder expectations for information and insights will increase dramatically.
 Continuous tracking of sales, cash flow, inventories, and more will be the norm.
 Information quality will be overseen by people monitoring machines that do the work.

-Finance will place big bets on data scientists and design professionals who can engineer automated reporting, forecasting, and end-to-end processes.
+Workforce Finance will place big bets on data scientists and design professionals who can engineer automated reporting, forecasting, and end-to-end processes.
 The mix of talent will challenge old-school leaders.
 These new employees will be working alongside traditional business analysts to deliver real-time information and insights to finance customers.
 Augmented by artificial intelligence, they'll provide deep learning and pattern recognition that extend the capabilities of humans alone.

-Finance organisations will be flatter and more distributed, with agile teams taking advantage of instant and easy access to data, no matter where or how it's generated.
+Workplace Finance organizations will be flatter and more distributed, with agile teams taking advantage of instant and easy access to data, no matter where or how it's generated.
 Batch processing will become a term that triggers nostalgia for a bygone era.
 Systems will deliver streaming data with no latency.
 Seamless, touchless, integrated information platforms make it all possible.
+Takeaway Many finance cycles today are driven by technology and data-processing limitations.
+Things happen on a regular schedule because that's the only way they can happen.
+When information becomes available instantly to those who need it, traditional cycles become unnecessary.
+That frees people to focus on discovering new insights and acting on them.